 Examples of tests for meningitis include:

-Your physician may also test for other conditions that can cause similar symptoms, such as:
+Your doctor may also test for other conditions that can cause

 - Lyme disease

-Intravenous antibiotics will likely be used for a period of 10 to 14 days.
-After this, your physician may recommend weekly penicillin shots for another three weeks.
+Intravenous antibiotics will likely be used for 10 to 14 days.

-If you are allergic to penicillin, alternative antibiotics are available.
+If you’re allergic to penicillin, alternative antibiotics are

 - brain swelling